Where Did the Bird Flu Outbreak Come From?

 According to the Center for Disease Control (CDC) avian flu spreads by:

-• In the air: droplets or dust from behaviors like flapping wings, shaking heads, and scratching
+- In the air: droplets, dust, feathers, and fur shed from behaviors like flapping wings, shaking heads, and scratching

 Has H5N1 Bird Flu Transmitted to Humans?

-The risk of human transmission is extremely low.
-The CDC says that there have been no human transmission cases for the high pathogenic strain of the avian flu (HPAI), and there have only ever been 4 cases of human transmission for the low pathogenic strain (LPAI).
+The risk of human transmission remains low.
+The CDC says that there have been no US human transmission cases for the high pathogenic strain of the avian flu (HPAI), and there have only ever been 4 cases of human transmission for the low pathogenic strain (LPAI).
 These cases occurred because of long term, repeated, and unprotected exposure to infected animals and were transmitted like other respiratory viruses (eyes, nose, mouth, and lungs).
+Wearing personal protective equipment (PPE) while mucking out stalls, cleaning up animal waste, or handling infected animals.

-Does the Avian Flu spread by eating meat or eggs?
+Does the Avian Flu spread by eating meat, eggs, or milk?

-How Can I Protect My Backyard Flock from the Avian Flu?
+How Can I Protect My Livestock from the Avian Flu?

-Here are some tips on how to improve biosecurity for your poultry:
+Here are some tips on how to improve biosecurity for your farm or homestead:

-• Prevent wild and migrating fowl from using your flock’s food and water sources (especially water birds)
+- Do your best to prevent wild and migrating animals from using your animal’s food and water sources (especially water birds)

-• Install netting or relocate birds to a more secure location where you have crowd control over wild “visitors”
+- Install netting and relocate free range livestock to a more secure location while you work on crowd control for wild “visitors”

 Don’t Share Equipment

-• If you are adding to your flock, the USDA recommends keeping new birds separated from the rest of your flock for 30 days.
+- If you are adding animals to your farm or homestead, you should keep new animals separated from the rest of your herds and flocks for 30 days.

-• Some states cancel shows and fairs during outbreaks like this, but just in case, quarantine any birds returning from shows for 30 days.
+- Some states cancel shows and fairs during outbreaks like this, but just in case, quarantine any animals returning from shows for 30 days.

 Sanitize Your Equipment

-• Sanitize clothes, boots, tools, and equipment before and after coming in close contact with your flock.
+- Sanitize clothes, boots, tools, and equipment before and after coming in close contact with your animals.

-• Don’t introduce your flock to materials/tools used in the exposed “wild” areas of your property without disinfecting them first.
+- Don’t introduce your animals to materials/tools used in the exposed “wild” areas of your property without disinfecting them first.

 What Are the Symptoms of Bird Flu?